abass-dev/BenOSP-FormBuilder/README.md

 </html>

 ```
-***NOTE:**
-You can delete the below method after you run the script for the first time it's for building bootstrap script
+***NOTE** You can delete the method below after running the script for the first time.
+This is to build the bootstrap script in the assets/ folder.
-into assets/ folder.

 ```php
 buildAssets("assets/");
 ```